 |Name of resilient person|

-Next, you will consider where these characteristics come from.
+Next, you will consider some of these influencers in more detail.